cjclemons/cjclemons/README.md

 Frontend Developer
 ------------------

-I have been learning to code for the past 3 months after switching careers from civil engineering.
+I have been learning to code after switching careers from civil engineering.
 I am a passionate, self-motivated, and driven Frontend Developer aiming to expand his knowledge in programming by honing my current skills through daily practice.
 Eventually I hope to learn more programming languages like Python, C#, Mojo, and Rust.
 For now, I am proficient in HTML, CSS, Javascript, React, Nextjs, Firebase, Redux, and more.

 * 🌍  I'm based in Rock Hill, South Carolina
 * ✉️  You can contact me at [carlj.clemons487@gmail.com](mailto:carlj.clemons487@gmail.com)